Department of Computing, Analytics, & Mathematics

 This might be the right degree for you if

-- you enjoy working with technology
+- you enjoy working with computers and information technology

 Why study computer science at Northwestern?